pymc-devs/pymc-examples/examples/bart/bart_categorical_hawks.myst.md

 ## Results

 ### Variable Importance

-As we say, it could be useful to select a covariable or a subset of these to achieve the classification, this is also important when we try to reduce the computational cost of calculations.
+It may be that some of the input variables are not informative for classifying by species, so in the interest of parsimony and in reducing the computational cost of model estimation, it is useful to quantify the importance of each variable in the dataset.
 PyMC-BART provides the function `pmb.utils.plot_variable_importance()`, which generates a plot that shows on his x-axis the number of covariables and on the y-axis the R$^2$ (the square of the Pearson correlation coefficient) between the predictions made for the full model (all variables included) and the restricted models, those with only a subset of the variables.
 The error bars represent the 94 % HDI from the posterior predictive distribution.

 ```{code-cell} ipython3
 pmb.utils.plot_variable_importance(idata, μ, x_0, method="VI", random_seed=RANDOM_SEED);
 ```

-It can be observed that with the covariables Hallux, Culmen, and Wing we achieve the same R$^2$ value that we obtained with all the covariables, this is that the last two covariables contribute less than the other three to the classification.
+It can be observed that with the covariables `Hallux`, `Culmen`, and `Wing` we achieve the same R$^2$ value that we obtained with all the covariables, this is that the last two covariables contribute less than the other three to the classification.
 One thing we have to take into account in this is that the HDI is quite wide, which gives us less precision on the results, later we are going to see a way to reduce this.

 +++